 In 1995 Trevor, Marleen, and Tony Gregory struggled to find a canvas cover to fit their team of show jumpers and hunters.
 They found that most gave terrible shoulder rubs and didn’t fit all the different types of breeds they had.
 To fix their dilemma, they designed the Gregory Equine Cover.

-Time was spent fitting, moulding and shaping the design to make sure the fit was just right, the darts were in the right place and that this cover would fit all breeds and not give those unsightly shoulder rubs.
+Time was spent fitting, molding, and shaping the design to make sure the fit was just right, the darts were in the right place, and that this cover would fit all breeds and not give those unsightly shoulder rubs.

 Large orders of Gregory Equine Extra Drop Wool-lined rugs were shipped to the UK and the USA.
 Japan loved the canvas covers for their racehorses and Dubai couldn’t get enough of them for their endurance horses.

 For six years the Gregory’s worked endlessly making covers to keep up with demand.

 In 2001 they decided their time was up and sold Gregory Equine to Barbara Carter.
 Barbara kept things going and later sold Gregory Equine to racehorse trainer John Sargent.

 During John’s ownership, which spanned for just over 13 years, Gregory Equine expanded into canvas manufacturing and made a new line of canvas and race-wear products including the popular Canvas Hay Bag, PVC Saddle Pad, PVC Gear Bags, and Race Day Presentation Rugs.
 The Canvas Fly Sheet was also developed and is a best-seller in hotter climate countries.
 With John’s large involvement in the racing industry in New Zealand and Australia, the business took off and large orders were flying out the door.

 In 2015, with John relocating from Matamata to Sydney, he decided to sell Gregory Equine.